 - Stay home if you have been diagnosed with COVID-19, if you are waiting for COVID-19 test results, or may have been exposed to someone with COVID-19.

-- Organizations should require face masks be worn by all participants, group leaders and spectators, even when outdoors.
-The current ordinance in Springfield requires masking for anyone twelve and older, but it is highly recommended for children ages 3-11.
+- Organizations should require face masks be worn by all participants, group leaders and spectators who are not vaccinated.
+Masking is highly recommended for children ages 3 and older.
 Masks are NOT recommended for children two and under.

 - In group activities where physical distancing is not possible, groups/teams should be kept small and participants should remain in stable groups to reduce the spread of any potential exposures.